Updated: Sep 22

 For traditional coffee, a popular place will be Kheng Guan Hiong (琼源香) next to Pontian Fish Market.
 This is a great coffee shop to have nice coffee and charcoal-toasted breads with eggs while waiting for the fish market to release its supplies of fresh seafood for the day.
 You can also order food from the shops next door.

 And there are many more!
-Check out our food trail below.
+Check out our food trail in Pontian.